stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: php

-  For more detailed information about the Directory object, please see the `PHP API Documentation <https://docs.stormpath.com/php/apidocs/Stormpath/Resource/Directory.html>`__ section in the Reference chapter.
+  For more detailed information about the Directory object, please see the `PHP API Documentation <https://docs.stormpath.com/php/apidocs/Stormpath/Resource/Directory.html>`__.

 .. only:: python